szhen0340/SecureSquared/README.md

 #### 2. Blog Moderator

 **Description:** SecureSquared has implemented an AI-powered comment moderation system for their corporate blog.
 The system, called CommentGuardian, automatically reviews all comments for policy violations before they are published.
-As part of your security assessment, you've discovered that the flag might be hidden within the moderation system itself.

 **Task:** Navigate to the Blog page and submit comments that will trick the AI moderator into revealing hidden information.